Cecil B. DeMille: Adventure films and dramatic spectacles

 In 1942, DeMille released Paramount's most successful film, Reap the Wild Wind.
 It had a large budget and many special effects, including an electronically operated giant squid.
 After working on it, DeMille was the master of ceremonies at a rally organized by David O. Selznick in the Los Angeles Coliseum in support of the Dewey–Bricker presidential ticket as well as Governor Earl Warren of California.
 (Note: The gathering drew 93,000, with short speeches by Hedda Hopper and Walt Disney.
 Among those in attendance were Ann Sothern, Ginger Rogers, Randolph Scott, Adolphe Menjou, Gary Cooper, and Walter Pidgeon.
 Though the rally drew a good response, most Hollywood celebrities who took a public position sided with the Roosevelt-Truman ticket.)
 DeMille's 1947 film Unconquered had the longest running time (146 minutes), longest filming schedule (102 days), and largest budget ($5 million).
 Its sets and effects were so realistic that 30 extras needed to be hospitalized due to a scene with fireballs and flaming arrows.
 It was commercially very successful.

 DeMille's next film, Samson and Delilah (1949), was Paramount's highest-grossing film up to that time.
 A Biblical epic with sex, it was a characteristically DeMille film.
 1952's The Greatest Show on Earth became Paramount's highest-grossing film to that point and won the Academy Award for Best Picture and the Academy Award for Best Story.
 It began production in 1949.
 Ringling Brothers-Barnum and Bailey were paid $250,000 for use of the title and facilities.
 DeMille toured with the circus while helping write the script.
-Noisy and bright, the film was not well-liked by critics but was an audience favorite.
+Noisy and bright, the film was not well received by critics but was an audience favorite.
 In 1953, DeMille signed a contract with Prentice Hall to publish an autobiography.
 He reminisced into a voice recorder, the recording was transcribed, and the information was organized by topic.
 Art Arthur also interviewed people for the autobiography.
 DeMille did not like the biography's first draft, saying he thought the person portrayed in it was an egotistical "SOB".
 In the early 1950s, Allen Dulles and Frank Wisner recruited DeMille to serve on the board of the anti-communist National Committee for a Free Europe, the public face of the organization that oversaw Radio Free Europe.
 In 1954, Secretary of the Air Force Harold E. Talbott asked DeMille for help designing the cadet uniforms at the newly established United States Air Force Academy.
-DeMille's designs, most notably that of the cadet parade uniform, were praised by Air Force and Academy leadership, adopted, and still worn.
+DeMille's designs, most notably the cadet parade uniform, were praised by Air Force and Academy leadership, adopted, and still worn.